sadir06/Project_Brief/personal_statements/LilaAcanal.md

 This project made computer architecture tangible.
 I understand now why processors use caches (experiencing the 4-cycle memory latency firsthand), why pipelining is hard (timing hazards are everywhere), and why standards like RISC-V specify byte addressing (to support sub-word operations cleanly).

 Most importantly, I learned that hardware design is iterative debugging.
 Nothing works the first time.
-The key is systematic verification—testing edge cases, examining waveforms, and maintaining clear communication with teammates.
+The key is systematic verification like testing edge cases, examining waveforms, and maintaining clear communication with teammates.
 Seeing our processor successfully run the PDF reference program, with its complex memory access patterns operating correctly through our cache hierarchy was incredibly rewarding.
 It validated weeks of work debugging addressing modes, fixing timing issues, and refining our memory subsystem implementation.